llamasking/BeatSaberPlaylistDownloader/README.md

 2. Fill out config.ini.
 Each option is explained in there.

 3. Run download.py.
 Everything will be in the folder specified.
+  * If you don't have Python installed, standalone binaries are avaliable in the releases section.
+These can be run without installing Python.